KacperJanowski98/pllum-function-calling-impl/README.md

 - Support for both English and Polish queries
 - Customizable hyperparameters via the `PLLuMFineTuningConfig` class
 - Generation utilities for using the fine-tuned model

+## CUDA Configuration

+This project relies heavily on CUDA for GPU acceleration.
+The implementation:

+- Uses PyTorch with CUDA support for tensor operations
+- Implements QLoRA 4-bit quantization to reduce GPU memory requirements
+- Leverages the Unsloth framework for optimized training on consumer GPUs
+- Includes CUDA-specific optimizations (triton, flash-attention) as optional dependencies

+For optimal performance on an RTX 4060:
+- Set `per_device_train_batch_size=4` (or lower if you encounter OOM errors)
+- Enable gradient accumulation (recommended: `gradient_accumulation_steps=2`)
+- Use 4-bit quantization (`use_4bit=True`)
+- Adjust LoRA ranks based on available memory (`lora_r=16` is a good starting point)

 ## Translation Features